Excuse me a moment while I oil my creaking knees. Well, I would if I could remember where I left them.

 And so I should.
-My job is not only to develop my students’ academic capabilities; it’s also (I believe) to help them to think for themselves, and that may entail questioning the prevailing assumptions by which many of us live.
+My job is not only to develop my students’ academic capabilities; it’s also (I believe) to help them to think for themselves, which may entail questioning the prevailing assumptions by which many of us live.
 So the conversation often unfolds with me asking why it is A Good Thing that I look younger.
 It may move on to the way in which we use ‘old’ as a derogatory intensifier: so much worse to be ‘an old fool’ rather than merely ‘a fool’.
-Then, perhaps, we’ll talk about feelings for grandparents (adoration is touchingly frequent), and how unfair it seems that grandma and grandpa may be regarded as lesser beings because of their age, worthy of patronisation and ‘Do not resuscitate’ notices.
+Then, perhaps, we’ll talk about feelings for grandparents (adoration is touchingly frequent), and how unfair it seems that grandma and grandpa may be regarded as lesser beings, fit only to be patronised or issued with ‘Do not resuscitate’ notices.

 This is, then, the other curriculum we teach, the one about attitudes towards people possibly different from ourselves.
 We routinely, and rightly, assert the unacceptability of sexism, racism and homophobia.
 Ageism, however, retains a sturdy foothold in schools – not least in the actions, and sometimes the words, of the adults entrusted with children’s social development.